+86 755 8671 9955

 Weaknesses:

-• Less known outside its core verticals
+• Less recognized outside its core verticals

 • Partner ecosystem is smaller than SAP or Oracle

-• UI can feel dated in some modules
+• UI feels dated in some modules

 Pricing: Custom enterprise pricing.
 Comparable to mid-to-upper-market ERP costs.
+Approximately $150 to $250 per user per month.

 8. Acumatica